So You Wanna Start a Winery?

 The vineyard is already planted?
 Sell fruit starting in year three, use the money from the fruit to show revenue, then:

-A. Borrow a ton of money and build the perfect winery (with a perfect crushpad) next to the vineyard.
-Take advantage of all that the site has to offer.
 Think in advance about the old concept that it is cheaper to build up than to build out during new construction.
 Take advantage of gravity feed whenever possible.
 The tourists love that.
+And plan for clearance overhead.
+Tall ceilings are not just for tall people.

 -or-

-B. Use a more humble location and pay a neighbor to make wine for you out of your grapes.
+B. Use a more humble retail location and pay a neighbor to make wine for you out of your grapes.

-3. Focus on Retail Wine Sales First
+Focus on Retail Wine Sales First.

 Get a fantastic location, plant two rows of vines for scenery.
 Get product on the shelf by having a neighbor make some of their wine for you until you can gradually undertake more and more of the production work.
 Keep this going while margins on retail wine sales increase to the point that the capital investment for process equipment is justified.

 You would buy your fruit in this model.
 Why not put the growers' names on the labels?
 This is industry is synergistic by nature.
 And its the only one where competition helps everyone.
-Start by bottling at home, then fermenting at home, then doing crush at home.
+Maybe start by bottling at home, then fermenting at home, then doing crush at home.
 This is when you will need all those shiny things.
 But remember: Don't feel obligated to buy a huge, automated bottling line unless you have no way of hiring a mobile bottler or having your wine bottled for you elsewhere.

 Any path that leads to starting a winery must start at building a business plan.
 In the spreadsheet sense, that takes about 16 hours; if you're good.
 The part that will take more time than anything else (other than actually running the winery and doing the WORK), is toiling over what equipment and barrels and tanks and refrigeration and pumps and hardware to use to reduce the initial capital expense.
 In all seriousness, read this page on our site called "How to Buy Winery Equipment".
 You will find that buying it right the first time is a decision you need to make.
 That said, you will endure the torture of licensing as well.
 Please contact Patty McRitchie for help on that.